anderson-aristotle/bluewater-mgnt-client/README.md

 4. Linked the backend api with the front-end browser.

 ## Future Goal(s)
-In future iterations, we would like to add some animation, especially in the bucket list title.
-Ideally, we'd also spend more time on styling as well; we used Bootstrap templates, and customized them just enough for MVP.

 Integrate with a 3rd location-based API:
-  - Allows a user to search for a location or venue to add to their bucket list items.
+  - Allows a user to search for a location or venues or events
-  - Autofill input field.
-  - Drop pins on a map.
+  - Live financial updates on investment weights and percentages
+  - Alow user to contribute cash to investment classes
-  - Add social features to site, such as chat boxes.
+  - Add social features to site, such as chat boxes
   - Allow users to make certain list items public, but default to private.
-  - Allow users to upload an image when they complete an item.

   ## [License](LICENSE)